Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

             1. Verify that the BMC is powered up and has an active connection to the network.
             1. Verify that the BMC is set to DHCP instead of a static IP address.

         1. Ping the BMC to see if it is reachable:

             ```bash
             ncn-m# ping $BMC_IP
             ```

     1. **Perform this step if adding `ncn-m001`, otherwise skip:** Set the `BMC_IP` environment variable to the current IP address or hostname of the BMC.
 This is not the allocated HMN address for the BMC of `ncn-m001`.

         ```bash
         ncn-m# export BMC_IP=10.0.0.10
         ```

     1. Collect NCN MAC addresses for the following interfaces if they are present.
 Depending on the hardware present, not all of the following interfaces will be present.
        The collected MAC addresses will be used later in this procedure with the `add_management_ncn.py` script.

         Depending on the hardware present in the NCN, not all of these interfaces may be present.
-        -   NCNs will have either 1 or 2 management PCIe NIC cards (2 or 4 PCIe NIC ports).
+        * NCNs will have either 1 or 2 management PCIe NIC cards (2 or 4 PCIe NIC ports).
-        -   It is expected that only worker NCNs have HSN interfaces.
+        * It is expected that only worker NCNs have HSN interfaces.

-        __NCN with a single PCIe card (1 card with 2 ports)__
+        NCN with a single PCIe card (1 card with 2 ports):

         | Interface   | CLI Flag      | Required MAC Address     | Description
         | ----------- | ------------- | ------------------------ | ----------